WolframResearch/WolframClientForPython/docs/intro.rst

 Local Kernel
 ---------------

-Wolfram Language session :class:`~wolframclient.evaluation.WolframLanguageSession` is initialized with a *WolframKernel* executable specified by its path.
+The Wolfram Language session :class:`~wolframclient.evaluation.WolframLanguageSession` is initialized with a *WolframKernel* executable specified by its path.
 A session enables local evaluation of Wolfram Language code directly from Python.

 .. note ::
-    Typical location of the *WolframKernel* executable depends on the operating system.
+    the typical location of the *WolframKernel* executable depends on the operating system.
 The relative path from your installation directory should be:

     * On `MacOS`: `Contents/MacOS/WolframKernel`
     * On `Windows`: `WolframKernel.exe`